 Using filtered water is the best option when available.

-This isn’t a terrible loss as fermented carrots are relatively inexpensive to make!
+This isn’t a terrible loss as fermented vegetables are relatively inexpensive to make!
 Whenever you’re in doubt, toss it out (preferably into your compost bin).

 Zero waste garden matter

-I’m big in to as little waste as possible.
+I’m big in to as little waste as possible in our kitchen and on our small-scale homestead.

-On our small scale homestead, we have chickens, a dog, and a compost bin.
-Whenever I harvest green beans, there are usually multiple bowls and bags on the countertop.
+Here we have chickens, a dog, and a compost bin.
+We also have pigs on a neighbor’s land that we take scraps to a few times a week.
+Whenever I harvest green beans, there are usually multiple bowls and bags on the countertop (as seen above).

 The “snapped” green bean ends get composted.